abtpst/Home-Depot/README.md

 - edit_dist_search_term_product_description_min
 - edit_dist_search_term_product_description_avg

 Now all of the features have been created and out `combined_data_frame` is almost ready for training our regressors.
-As a last step we will drop the following 10 columns as they have text values and are not suitable for classification
+As a last step we will drop the following 10 columns as they have text values and are not suitable for regression

 - attr
 - search_term